malikharis1/C-notes/Readme.md

 # Basic C Programming Examples 🎇

-This repository contains simple C programs for beginners to practice and learn basic concepts of C programming language.
+Welcome to the "4C-Notes" repository!
+This collection features a variety of simple C programs designed specifically for beginners.
+Whether you're new to programming or looking to strengthen your understanding of fundamental concepts in C, these examples are perfect for practice and learning.

 ## Data Types and Variables:

-- Programs day 1
+- Programming Day 1
-- ✅convert temperature from Fahrenheit to Celsius // formula = (F - 32) \* 5 / 9
+  - ✅ Convert temperature from Fahrenheit to Celsius
-- ✅calculate the area of a circle // formula = 3.14 _ r _ r
+  - ✅ Calculate the area of a circle
-- ✅calculate the simple interest on a loan // formula = (amount _ interest _ time) / 100
+  - ✅ Calculate the simple interest on a loan

 ## Input and Output:

-- Programs day 2
+- Programming Day 2
-- ✅read and display a string
+  - ✅ Read and display a string
-- ✅read and display an integer
+  - ✅ Read and display an integer
-- ✅read and display a float
+  - ✅ Read and display a float

 ## Conditional Statements:

-- Programs day 3
+- Programming Day 3
-- ✅find the largest of three numbers
+  - ✅ Find the largest of three numbers
-- ✅check if a number is positive, negative or zero
+  - ✅ Check if a number is positive, negative, or zero
-- ✅check if a number is even or odd
+  - ✅ Check if a number is even or odd

 ## Loops:

-- Programs day 4
+- Programming Day 4
-- ✅print the multiplication table of a number
+  - ✅ Print the multiplication table of a number
-- ✅find the factorial of a number
+  - ✅ Find the factorial of a number
-- ✅Swapping of two numbers
+  - ✅ Swapping of two numbers

 ## Arrays:

-- Programs day 5
+- Programming Day 5

-- ✅ find the sum of elements in an array
+  - ✅ Find the sum of elements in an array
-- ✅ find the maximum element in an array
+  - ✅ Find the maximum element in an array
-- ✅ sort an array in ascending order
+  - ✅ Sort an array in ascending order

-- Programs day 5
+- Programming Day 5
-- ✅ Linear Search
+  - ✅ Perform linear search in an array
-- ✅ Sorting
+  - ✅ Perform sorting of an array

 ## Functions:

-- ✅ Programs day 7
+- ✅ Programming Day 7
-- ✅ Functions with No Return Value:
+- ✅ Functions with No Return Value
-- ✅ Functions with Return Value:
+- ✅ Functions with Return Value
-- ✅ Functions without Parameters:
+- ✅ Functions without Parameters
-- ✅ Functions with Parameters:
+- ✅ Functions with Parameters
-- ✅ Recursive Functions:
+- ✅ Recursive Functions
-- ✅ Library Functions:
+- ✅ Library Functions

-## USE
+## Usage:

-- Programs day 8
+- Programming Day 8
-- ✅ Bubble Sort, Insertion Sort and Selection Sort
+  - ✅ Implement Bubble Sort, Insertion Sort, and Selection Sort

 ## Pointers:

-- Programs day 9
+- Programming Day 9
-- ✅ Pointers
+  - ✅ Understand Pointers
-- ✅ swap two numbers using pointers
+  - ✅ Swap two numbers using pointers

 ## Structures:

-- Programs day 10
+- Programming Day 10
-- ✅ create a structure and display its contents
+  - ✅ Create a structure and display its contents

-## Unions
+## Unions:

-- Programs day 11
+- Programming Day 11
-- ✅ create a Union and display its contents
+  - ✅ Create a Union and display its contents

-## 2D Arrays
+## 2D Arrays:

-- Programs day 12
+- Programming Day 12
-- ✅ 2D Array
+  - ✅ Work with 2D Arrays
-- ✅ 2D Array Multiplication
+  - ✅ Perform 2D Array Multiplication
-- ✅ 2D Array Transpose
+  - ✅ Transpose a 2D Array
-- ✅ String Methods in one program
+  - ✅ Implement various String Methods in a single program

-## Files
+## Files:

-- Programs day 13
+- Programming Day 13
-- ✅ Write in file
+  - ✅ Write to a file
   - ✅ Read from a file
   - ✅ Read and Write from a file
-- ✅ String Methods in one program
+  - ✅ Implement various String Methods in a single program

-## Other Programs
+## Other Programs:

 - ✅ Reverse of a number
 - ✅ Prime Number